 I take a lot of photos of my skin.
 More than is probably normal.

-Mostly, It’s because I run this blog – but I’m also just obsessive about documenting results.
+Mostly, It’s because I run this blog – like when I took photos to demonstrate the results of my botox treatments.
+But I’m also just obsessive about documenting results.
+I’ve been documenting my skin troubles with amateur photos for years, and even managed to catch a fungal acne breakout on camera.
 With my terrible memory and the complexities and objectiveness of what makes skin look “good”, before-and-after photos are the only way to really see what’s changed over time.

 Lately, I’ve been working hard on a huge post all about Intense Pulsed Light and my results from at-home IPL treatments.
 The post centres around some really high-quality photos tracking the results of me using the device over two months.
 They’re picture-perfect and the best “before-and-after”s I’ve ever taken.
 And getting those photos wasn’t easy – I’m talking bad lighting, weird angles, and out-of-focus shots.
 It took a few tries, but I finally nailed the formula for perfect before-and-after skin shots.
 Let me share with you what I learned about getting photos that really represent your skin well for the best comparison possible.